-Karen Henckel's practice is focused on patent preparation and prosecution in the mechanical and electro-mechanical arts.
-Karen also counsels clients in other areas of intellectual property law including opinions, agreements, and licensing.
-She received a B.S. in Mechanical Engineering from University of Washington and a J.D. from Arizona State University.
+Karen Henckel's practice focuses on patent preparation and prosecution in the mechanical and electro-mechanical arts.
+Karen also counsels clients in other intellectual property law areas, including opinions, agreements, and licensing.
+She received a B.S. in Mechanical Engineering from the University of Washington and a J.D. from Arizona State University.

 Karen is admitted to the Washington State Bar and is registered to practice before the U.S. Patent and Trademark Office.
 She is a member of the Washington State Patent Law Association, the American Intellectual Property Law Association, and the King County Bar Association.